 Early Warning Signs of Love Avoidance - Key Points

-- Do not minimize or justify - the Early Warning Signs.
+Do not minimize or justify - Early Warning Signs.

-- Never play games in dating.
-Playing games may help you win someone over, but it will not be the right one.
+Never play games in dating.
+Playing games may help you win someone over (unhealthy), but it likely will not be the right one.

-- Never, ever feel guilt or shame about what you need in a relationship partner.
+Never, ever feel guilt or shame about what you need in a relationship partner.
 Having a “need” is not bad.
-And stop being afraid of coming off needy, a love avoidant will claim you're needy no matter what you do or say- as mentioned above, just be YOU, that is enough.
+Stop being afraid of coming off needy, express your needs and as mentioned above, just be YOU, that is enough.